casundra/MakingEmbeddedSystemsClass/Week4-Homework/README.md

 ![complementary color scheme](https://paletton.com/wiki/images/5/5b/Model-compl-ex02.png)

 ### Split Complementary
 Two colors at even angles to either side of the complementary color on the color wheel.
 This is the term used to describe angles under 60 from complementary.
+When ANGLE is referred to in the state machine, it's this angle from the complement.

 ![split complementary color wheel](https://paletton.com/wiki/images/4/41/Split.png)